GetStream/stream-chat-swift/docusaurus/docs/iOS/guides/video-agora.md

 It is important to have a reference to the `containerView` because that is needed to assign it to the _agora_ SDK’s video view.

-With that, head over to the `CallViewModel` and give it a new property (e.g. right below the previously added `remoteVideoViewController`):
+With that, head over to the `CallViewModel` and give it a new property (for example right below the previously added `remoteVideoViewController`):

 ```swift
 var localCanvas = VideoCanvas()